Occupational therapists facilitate improvements in a person’s life through the use of everyday activities.

 5. Hearing/auditory

-There are 3 other senses that most people don’t know about, vestibular system, proprioception and introception:
+There are 3 other senses that most people don’t know about, vestibular system, proprioception and interoception:

 1. Vestibular system: located in the inner ear processes how the body moves and head position in space